videolan/x265/doc/reST/cli.rst

 	Only effective at RD levels 3 and above, which perform RDO mode decisions.

-.. option:: --tskip, --no-tskip

-	Enable evaluation of transform skip (bypass DCT but still use quantization) coding for 4x4 TU coded blocks.

-	Only effective at RD levels 3 and above, which perform RDO mode decisions.
-Default disabled

 .. option:: --tskip-fast, --no-tskip-fast

 	Only evaluate transform skip for NxN intra predictions (4x4 blocks).